5 Tips on Taking Better Foodie Pics

 Your subject should always look appealing, edible, and delicious to the general audience.
 Colorful food, such as fruits and vegetables, always photograph better than a cheeseburger.
 Structured items like cupcakes and cake are usually captured better than steaks and other meats.
 But, as the photographer, use your best judgement to make a better snap specific to the conditions you're shooting in.
 Which takes us to the next important element: lighting.

 This is the most important element of, not just foodie pics, but all pictures you post anywhere.
 Natural lighting works best for this situation, but if you're out snapping a foodie pic at night, play that to your advantage.
 Play with a darker mood and use shadows to capture a unique shot.
-Best rule of advice?
 Never use flash.
 It accentuates any oil/grease and washes out the true color of your subject matter.

 When you're editing a photo, try adjusting the exposure, contrast, and curves to get your photo Instagram-worthy.
 This is also your opportunity to throw in your perspective and style into foodie shots.
 Create a mood or aesthetic of your own through color, filters, and the tone of the caption.